 WHAT IS THE DIFFERENCE BETWEEN RICE NOODLES AND VERMICELLI NOODLES?

-Rice noodles and vermicelli noodles, although both made from rice flour, are different in their texture and composition.
-Vermicelli noodles, or Bun Gao noodles, for example, are thinner and often called rice sticks.
-Packaged in a bundle, or often in a long thin bag, vermicelli noodles are thinner than a spaghetti noodle.
+Although both are made from rice flour, Rice noodles and vermicelli noodles are different in their texture and composition, vermicelli noodles, or Bun Gao noodles, for example, are thinner and often called rice sticks.
+Packaged in a bundle or often in a long thin bag, vermicelli noodles are thinner than spaghetti noodles.

 Sometimes confused with mung or glass noodles because of their similar appearance, vermicelli noodles, similar to rice noodles, are not only easy to cook, they are prepared in a matter of minutes.